IIM-Creative-Technology/Nodejs-ChatApp-SUNA/README.md

 SUNA is a chat app written in node.js.
-It's from a team from [Pole Leonard Devinci](https://www.devinci.fr/).
+It's build by a team from [Pole Leonard Devinci](https://www.devinci.fr/).

 It has a node.js back-end API and front-end consumer.